everpub/openscienceprize/proposal.md

-We believe that the time is right to develop a vertical spike through the problem space, with tools to go from an empty directory to a fully rendered paper with an associated workflow that executed, reviewed, and remixed.
+We believe that the time is right to develop a vertical spike through the problem space, with tools to go from an empty directory to a fully rendered paper with an associated workflow that can be executed, reviewed, and remixed.
 We will explore a specific vertical integration of the existing tools in a focused way, find points of general technical agreement, and map areas where further work is needed.